THE BOTTOM LINE

-Deficiencies in certain vitamins and minerals caused many sleep issues.
-Try these commonly used supplements to cover the basics and see if it helps your slumber.
+Many sleep issues are caused by deficiencies in certain vitamins and minerals.
+Consequently, these commonly used supplements can be used to cover the basics and help your slumber.

 Most studies find that over 40% of us are deficient in the sunshine vitamin.
 Low levels of vitamin D are associated with poorer quality sleep, reduced sleep duration, and a higher risk of sleep disorders.
-Daily supplementation with vitamin D can improve the quality and quantity of sleep.
+Luckily, daily supplementation with vitamin D can improve the quality and quantity of sleep!